dt-snyder/sfdx-affirm/README.md

   -l, --list=list
       Comma separated list of tests names that will be used to create the test suite.
 If none are provided you will be asked to provide a list or exit.

+  -m, --showmore
+      (Optional) if provided each of the sfdx commands run by this command will be printed to the terminal when run

   -r, --printresults
       If provided test results will be printed without being prompted.